Your browser is not supported or outdated so some features of the site might not be available.

 JBL Charge 5

 The JBL Charge 5 is a slightly better speaker than the JBL Pulse 4.
-The Charge 5 is better-built, with an IP67 rating for dust and water resistance, certifying it to be dust-tight and immersible in up to a meter of water for 30 minutes.
+The Charge 5 is better built and has an IP67 rating for dust and water resistance, certifying it to be dust-tight and immersible in up to a meter of water for 30 minutes.
 It can also get louder and offers a better-balanced sound profile that can produce deeper bass than the Pulse 4.
-That said, the Pulse 4 comes with customizable RGB lights and offers a more natural-sounding soundstage, thanks to its 360-degree design.
+However, the Pulse 4 comes with customizable RGB lights and offers a more natural-sounding soundstage, thanks to its 360-degree design.

 JBL Charge 4